zgordon01/GoalMind/README.md

 - [x] 8. __Route:__ ```localhost/smartgoals/delete/:goal_id```
 * __Action:__ __DELETE__ request
-	+ NOTE: The goal_id parameter is set to be hidden, meaning it does not need to be placed in the actual route, just in the body
 	+ Deletes a single SmartGoal object, with the given goal_id
 	+ Required Parameters:
 		- goal_id: String